Cardiac allograft vasculopathy: Biomarkers

+CAV is associated with a variety of histological patterns.
+While it can be typical for CAV to appear in a heterogenous fashion, there are patterns that have been observed more frequently.
+Most commonly seen are fibroproliferative and atheromatous tissue patterns, followed by lesser common vasculitic and thrombotic patterns.

 Classification

 The degree of CAV after heart transplantation has been obtained from a variety of sources including The Cardiac Transplant Research Database, the ISHLT registry and The United Network for Organ Sharing registry.

 The International Society for Heart and Lung Transplantation (ISHLT) have formulated and standardized a terminology, based on diagnostic findings, to define the presence and severity of CAV, which in turn reflects prognosis.
 The severity of CAV is defined by the degree of narrowing of the coronary arteries and the presence of restrictive heart disease.